Fix: Amcrest Email Test Failed

 Enable Allow Less Secure Apps

-Solution 7: Update Firmware of Your Amcrest Device
+7. Update Firmware of Your Amcrest Device

-3. Now click on System and then click on Upgrade.
+3. Click on System, then Upgrade.

 Browse for the Firmware Update of Amcrest Device